qingfengxia/Cfd/Readme.md

 ### Limitation:

 1. only laminar flow with dedicate solver and boundary setup can converge, turbulence model is not fully tested limited by meshing quality
-2. thermal sovler is under development
+2. OpenFOAM thermal sovler is under development

 ### Platform support status
 - install on Linux: